 - Tunica Media: This is the middle layer and consists of smooth muscle and elastic fibres.
-This layer is thinner in veins.

 - Tunica Intima: This is the inner layer which is in direct contact with the blood flowing through the vein.
 It consists of smooth endothelial cells.
 The hollow centre through which blood flows is called the lumen.
 Veins also contain valves that prevent the backflow of blood and aid venous return.